Local. Independent. Physician-Owned Since 1949.

 Treatments for Severe Acne

 If you have very deep and large cysts, the above therapies will probably not be effective.
-At this point, I recommend seeing a dermatologist (skin doctor) so you can be prescribed Isotretinoin (formerly Accutane).
+You may need to see a dermatologist who may prescribe Isotretinoin (formerly Accutane).
 This highly effective medication is a pill to be taken for five months.

 Side effects of Isotretinoin include major sun sensitivity, so daily sunscreen is essential.
 It usually causes dry, chapped skin of the lips and nose that requires frequent chapstick application.
 It sometimes causes dryness of the skin around the anus and even rectal bleeding.
 A rare but severe side effect is pancreatitis.
 Some individuals can have emotional side effects and report a worsened mood, but the vast majority feel much better emotionally because the acne goes away so quickly.